 Through the High School Summer Academy students enroll in one undergraduate course for credit and study alongside undergraduates.
-Students choose from introductory courses in humanities, social sciences, natural sciences and mathematics.
-In addition to the traditional undergraduate classroom experience, students participate in a noncredit research skills course leading to the development of an original research project proposal.
+Students choose from introductory courses in humanities, social sciences, natural sciences, and mathematics.
+In addition to the traditional undergraduate classroom experience, students participate in a noncredit research course leading to the development of an original research project proposal.

-- Be a current junior in high school (graduating in 2022).
+- Be a current junior in high school (graduating in 2024).

 - As an international student, have a TOEFL iBT composite score of at least 90 and have a current F-1 student visa.
 Additional guidelines for international students are available here.

 We are looking for mature, academically motivated students enrolled in challenging curriculum which may include honors, advanced placement, and International Baccalaureate courses, if offered by their high schools.
 Students who are collaborative, intellectually curious, and creative thinkers thrive in our program.

 The 2023 program fee for the High School Summer Academy is $7,595.
 Need-based scholarship assistance is available.
 Children of Washington University employees and returning students are eligible for a 10% discount.
 Additional details on fees, need-based scholarships, and discounts are available here.

 At the conclusion of course work, participation in the High School Summer Academy will be recorded and grades earned become part of a student's record at Washington University.
 Students may request an official transcript of grades earned.
 Requests should be made through the Office of the University Registrar.

 Credit courses award a traditional letter grade (A, B, C, D, F).
 The noncredit research development course does not issue a traditional letter grade, but instead students will receive an "L" for successful completion/audit or a "Z" for unsuccessful completion/audit.